-7.7 The Developer Contributions Protocol will be regularly updated to provide current cost information and changes to supporting policies.
-For example, education cost multipliers can be issued annually and this influences the cost of providing additional school places.
-The annual review will also take into account the Building Cost Information Service (BCIS) index and any other inflationary impacts particularly associated with construction costs or service provision where there is an implication for developer contributions.
+8.1 The Developer Contributions Protocol will be regularly updated to provide current cost information and changes to supporting policies.
+The annual review will take into account the Building Cost Information Service (BCIS) index and any other inflationary impacts particularly associated with construction costs or service provision where there is an implication for developer contributions.
 Factual updating which does not materially change the document will be made as and when required.